Civil, structural, and environmental engineering

 - Advanced theory and design of structures: reinforced concrete, pre-stressed concrete, nonlinear analysis of structures and design of tall buildings.

 The Senior Sophister (fourth) year project will be a small group project working on a major infrastructure design with some individual design element to it.
+There is also the opportunity to undertake a joint project with an industry partner for a semester.

 The optional fifth year will allow students to study toward the Master’s degree qualification with a more advanced level of treatment of the topics listed above.
 There may also be the opportunity to undertake a placement in industry or with a research group or to participate in the Unitech or Cluster programmes in your penultimate year.